How To Spot Fake Chanel Bags: 10 Ways To Tell Real Purses and Wallets

 Chanel dust bags typically come in black or whiteChanel dust bags typically come in black or white

-8. Check the CC lock
+8. Check the CC Lock

 The CC lock should be centered on the bag — not too low or too high.